amomsi/RHCA-Performance-Study-Guide/README.md

 A full list of Limit*= settings, and their meanings, are described in the systemd.exec and setrlimit man pages.

 ##Using Control Groups(cgroups)
+The linux kernel offers a mechanism for controlling resources in a fine-grained way called Linux control groups (cgroups).
+When using cgroups, resources are placed in controllers representing the type of resource; for example, cpu for CPU time, memory for memory usage, and blkio for disk I/O.

+Inside a cgroup, resources are shared equally, but different limits and/or weights can be set on different cgroups, as long as they don't exceed the limits of the parent cgroup.
+When a new cgroup is created it normally inherits the limits set on its parent cgroup, unless explicity overridden.

 ###cgroups and systemd
+By default, systemd will subdivied the cpu, cpuacct, blkio, and memory cgroups into three equal parts (called slices by systemd): ```system``` for system services and daemons, ```machine``` for virtual machines, and ```user``` for user sessions.

+Administratos can create extra *.slice units, with their own limits, and assign services to these slices.
+It is also possible to create slices as children of another slice by naming them ```<parent>-<child>.slice```.

 * system.slice - All services started by systemd will be put into a new child group of this slice by default